corretgecom/depcon/_includes/welcome.md

 Each DEPCON level has an owner in the company.
 A change of DEPCON level shay be approved by the level's owner.
 This document made recomendations, but is better to adapt it to your company structure and dimension.

-Continuous Integration is a great idea but with a lot of colateral damages.
-With DEPCON we want to use the great CI tools restricted to delivery periods, determining the Deployment Condition by the frequency of its deployments.
+Continuous Delivery is a great idea but with a lot of colateral damages, throwing usualy Continuous Disasters.
+With DEPCON we want to use the great Continuous Integration tools restricted to delivery periods, determining the Deployment Condition by the frequency of its deployments under a controlled delivery and authorised by the board.